Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 Parameters:

 - x: `number`
-  >a number representing the x-coordinate
+  >A number representing the x-coordinate.

 - y: `number`
-  >a number representing the y-coordinate
+  >A number representing the y-coordinate.

 - z: `number`
-  >a number representing the z-coordinate
+  >A number representing the z-coordinate.

 Example: